open-guides/og-search-engineering/README.md

 ### Tools and libraries

 * 🍺☕🔹[**Lucene**](https://lucene.apache.org/) is the most popular IR library.
 Implements query analysis, index retrieval and ranking.
 Either of the components can be replaced by an alternative implementation.
-There is also a C port — 🍺[Lucy](https://lucy.apache.org/).
 * 🍺☕🔹[**Solr**](http://lucene.apache.org/solr/) is a complete search server, based on Lucene.
 It’s a part of the [Hadoop](http://hadoop.apache.org/) ecosystem of tools.
-* 🍺☕🔹[**Hadoop**](http://hadoop.apache.org/) is the most widely used open source MapReduce system, originally designed as a indexing pipeline framework for Solr.
-It has been gradually loosing ground to 🍺[**Spark**](http://spark.apache.org/) as the batch data processing framework used for indexing. ☁️[EMR](https://aws.amazon.com/emr/) is a proprietary implementation of MapReduce on AWS.
+* 🍺☕🔹[**Hadoop**](http://hadoop.apache.org/) is the most widely used open source MapReduce system, originally designed as an indexing pipeline framework for Solr.
+It has been gradually losing ground to 🍺[**Spark**](http://spark.apache.org/) as the batch data processing framework used for indexing. ☁️[EMR](https://aws.amazon.com/emr/) is a proprietary implementation of MapReduce on AWS.
 * 🍺☕🔹 [**ElasticSearch**](https://www.elastic.co/products/elasticsearch) is also based on Lucene ([feature comparison with Solr](http://solr-vs-elasticsearch.com/)).
-It has been getting more attention lately, so much that a lot of people think of ES when they hear “search”, and for good reasons: it’s well supported, has [extensive API](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs.html), [integrates with Hadoop](https://github.com/elastic/elasticsearch-hadoop) and [scales well](https://www.elastic.co/guide/en/elasticsearch/guide/current/distributed-cluster.html).
+It has been getting more attention lately, so much that a lot of people think of ES when they hear “search”, and for good reasons: it’s well supported, has an [extensive API](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs.html), [integrates with Hadoop](https://github.com/elastic/elasticsearch-hadoop) and [scales well](https://www.elastic.co/guide/en/elasticsearch/guide/current/distributed-cluster.html).
 There are open source and [Enterprise](https://www.elastic.co/cloud/enterprise) versions.
-ES is also available as a SaaS on Can scale to billions of documents, but scaling to that point can be very challenging, so typical scenario would involve orders of magnitude smaller corpus.
+ES is also available as a SaaS.
+One can scale to billions of documents, but scaling to that point can be very challenging, so typical scenarios would involve orders of magnitude smaller corpus.
 * 🍺🇨 [**Xapian**](https://xapian.org/) — a C++-based IR library.
 Relatively compact, so good for embedding into desktop or mobile applications.
-* 🍺🇨 [**Sphinx**](http://sphinxsearch.com/) — an full-text search server.
+* 🍺🇨 [**Sphinx**](http://sphinxsearch.com/) — a full-text search server.
 Has a SQL-like query language.
-Can also act as a [storage engine for MySQL](https://mariadb.com/kb/en/mariadb/sphinx-storage-engine/) or used as a library.
+Can also act as a [storage engine for MySQL](https://mariadb.com/kb/en/mariadb/sphinx-storage-engine/) or be used as a library.
 * 🍺☕ [**Nutch**](https://nutch.apache.org/) — a web crawler.
 Can be used in conjunction with Solr.
 It’s also the tool behind [🍺Common Crawl](http://commoncrawl.org/).
 * 🍺🦏 [**Lunr**](https://lunrjs.com/) — a compact embedded search library for web apps on the client-side.
 * 🍺🦏 [**searchkit**](https://github.com/searchkit/searchkit) — a library of web UI components to use with ElasticSearch.